 What we don’t: Not as accurate as more performance-oriented models and average battery life.

-Sports watches are designed to look good during a workout, but they don’t always make the cut for wearing to work.
+Fitness watches are designed to look good during a workout, but they can often appear too sporty for the office or around town.
 Most users will find that models like the Garmin Fenix 7 above and Instinct 2 below are simply too bulky for everyday use, and sleek options from Coros are fairly limited when it comes to convenient extras like contactless pay, music, and health monitoring.
 The Garmin vívoactive 5 strikes an excellent middle ground, with an elegant exterior and very capable feature set, including multi-GNSS support, a compass and barometric altimeter, tons of sport modes, and Garmin’s most sought-after smart features.

 However, we do have some concerns about the vívoactive’s software.
 During our testing of the prior-generation vívoactive 4, its accuracy faltered while tracking steeper trail runs, and we’ve found the distance and elevation data to be inconsistent.
 Further, we simply don’t love a touchscreen for outdoor use (it can be tedious to use in rain and snow).
-That said, we’re cautiously optimistic about the latest vívoactive 5: While we haven’t gotten our hands on the new watch yet, Garmin reports improved battery life, a bright AMOLED screen, and more features for about the same price.
+That said, we’re cautiously optimistic about the latest vívoactive 5: Garmin reports improved battery life, a bright AMOLED screen, and more features for about the same price.
 Both versions of the Garmin are stylish and comfortable enough for daily wear (even in professional settings) and include a host of on-screen workouts including yoga, pilates, and mindful breathing sessions.
 In the same category, it’s also worth checking out Garmin’s Venu 3 ($450), which features additional music storage and activity profiles, along with a more modern interface.

 See the Garmin vívoactive 5